The Established Link Between Depression And Social Media

 Social media for adults

 You may decide to contact a healthcare professional about your social media usage if it has a profound negative impact on your life.
-If you're feeling miserable about what people say on social media, consider speaking to a therapist.
+If you're feeling miserable about what people say on social media or if you’re experiencing fear of missing out, consider speaking to a mental health professional.

 Social media can expose more profound concerns